cloneofsimo/paint-with-words-sd/README.md

 ---

-Very recently, researchers from NVIDIA proposed [eDiffi](https://arxiv.org/abs/2211.01324).
+Recently, researchers from NVIDIA proposed [eDiffi](https://arxiv.org/abs/2211.01324).
 In the paper, they suggested method that allows "painting with word".
 Basically, this is like make-a-scene, but with just using adjusted cross-attention score.
 You can see the results and detailed method in the paper.

-Unfortunately, their paper and their method was not open-sourced.
+Their paper and their method was not open-sourced.
 Yet, paint-with-words can be implemented with Stable Diffusion since they share common Cross Attention module.
 So, I implemented it with Stable Diffusion.

 <!-- #region -->
 <p align="center">